KiranRamlogan/kiranramlogan.github.io/_projects/buck-converter/index.md

 layout: post
 title: 5V Buck Converter
 description:
     The University of Toronto Aerospace Team (UTAT) Space Systems division is developing the FINCH satellite.
-To power components of the satellite such as the star tracker and the transceiver, swithching converters are used to convert battery voltage to 5V.
+To power components of the satellite such as the star tracker and the transceiver, switching converters are used to convert battery voltage to 5V.
 skills:
 - Altium Designer
 - Power Design